-New Jersey and Pennsylvania malpractice claims against nursing homes often hinge on a careful analysis of the patient’s care history and medical records, as well as expert testimony from qualified medical professionals whose credentials and experience are relevant to the type of care the patient received.
+The Philadelphia nursing home lawyers at Wieand Law Firm have years of experience litigating these complex matters.
+Nursing home malpractice claims often hinge on a careful analysis of the resident’s chart, independent investigation, and expert testimony from medical professionals.
 Our nursing home malpractice attorneys understand the complexities that arise in these cases and coordinate with medical experts to see that malpractice claims are investigated thoroughly.

-The Wieand Law Firm is dedicated to representing the victims of abuse, neglect, malpractice, sexual predation, and financial exploitation in Pennsylvania and New Jersey nursing homes.
-We understand how devastating nursing home injuries can be, and takes pride in giving legal advice and careful attention to our clients.
+Call a Philadelphia nursing home lawyer dedicated to representing victims of nursing home neglect in Pennsylvania and New Jersey.
+Our Philadelphia nursing home lawyers understand how devastating nursing home injuries can be, and take pride in providing strong legal representation to our clients.

-For a free, confidential, no-obligation consultation, call the Wieand Law Firm at (877) 654-3887.
-We work on a contingency fee basis, which means you pay nothing up-front and won’t be charged unless your case is successful.
+For a free, confidential, no-obligation consultation, call the Wieand Law Firm at (215) 666-7777.
+We work on a contingency fee basis, which means you pay nothing up-front and won’t be charged unless we recover money for you.

 Disclaimer: This article is for informational purposes.
 It is not legal advice and should not be used as legal advice.
 The Wieand Law Firm, LLC is based in Philadelphia, PA, and proud to serve clients throughout Pennsylvania and New Jersey.